 Static or predetermined information about technical properties or potential states of a machine, specifications of a device or operating instructions do not qualify as an internal state prevailing in the device.
 If the presentation of static or predetermined information merely has the effect of helping the user with the non-technical tasks preceding the technical task, it does not make a technical contribution.
 For example, the effect that the user is not required to know or memorise a sequence of buttons to be operated prior to configuring a device is not a technical effect.

-Information representing a state of a non-technical application run on a computer system, such as the state of a casino game, a business process or an abstract simulation model, constitutes non-technical information.
-This type of information is exclusively aimed at the user for his subjective evaluation or non-technical decision-making which is not directly linked to a technical task.
-Such information does not qualify as an internal state prevailing in a technical system. technical information even if ultimately states of processors or memories are modified.
+Information representing a state of a non-technical application run on a computer system Non-technical information, such as the state of a casino game, a business process or an abstract simulation model, constitutes non-technical information.
+This type of information is exclusively aimed at the user for his subjective evaluation or non-technical decision-making.
+Itwhich is not directly linked to a technical task.
+Therefore, such Such information does not qualify as an internal state prevailing in a technical system. technical information even if ultimately states of processors or memories are modified.

 A feature in this category typically specifies the form or arrangement in which, or the timing at which, information is conveyed to the user (e.g. on a screen).
 One example is a diagram designed solely for conveying information.
-Specific technical features related to, for example, the way audio signals or images are generated are not regarded as a manner in which information is presented. covered by category (ii).
+Specific technical features related to, for example, the way audio signals or images are generated are not regarded as a manner in which information is presented. covered by category (2).

 Features defining a visualisation of information in a particular diagram or layout are normally not considered to make a technical contribution, even if the diagram or layout arguably conveys information in a way which a viewer may intuitively regard as particularly appealing, lucid or logical.